-The Compensation Committee has awarded various performance-based stock compensation awards to members of our senior management as long-term incentive plan (LTIP) compensation.
+The Compensation Committee has awarded various performance-based stock compensation awards to members of our senior management as long-term incentive-based compensation.
 These awards vest to the participants based upon the achievement of specified performance criteria.
 Compensation expense is recognized as we determine it is probable that the shares will vest.
 Adjustments to compensation expense to reflect the timing of and the number of shares expected to be awarded are made on a cumulative basis at the date of the adjustment.
-We reevaluate the likelihood of shares vesting under performance awards at each reporting date.
+We reevaluate the likelihood and/or the number of shares expected to vest under performance awards at each reporting date.

-No LTIP awards vested to participants during fiscal 2020 or fiscal 2019.
-The following is a description of our performance-based LTIP awards as of August 31, 2020.
+The following is a description of our performance-based awards as of August 31, 2021.